 Inez joined Watsi on March 12th, 2013.
-Five years ago, Inez became the 1675th member to automatically support a new Watsi patient every month.
-Since then, 4,783 more people have become monthly donors!
-Inez's most recent donation traveled 8,700 miles to support Daniel, a newborn baby from Tanzania, to fund hydrocephalus treatment.
+Six years ago, Inez joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Inez's most recent donation traveled 8,700 miles to support Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.